mikecoram/prepare/README.md

 npm install -g sequelize-cli mocha
 ~~~~
 Set up a postgreSQL database and then edit config/config.json to point to the database.
+Change the admin details in 'seeders/*-init.js'
 Initialise the database:
 ~~~~
 sequelize db:migrate
+sequelize db:seed:all
 ~~~~

 ### Sequelize